 Choosing what to eat

 To balance the food you eat with the energy requirements of your lifestyle, you need to know more about what you are eating.
-Two recognised systems used in New Zealand and Australia are the Health Star Rating and the Heart Foundation Tick.
+Two recognised systems used in New Zealand and Australia are the Health Star Rating and the Heart Foundation Tick (this is no longer used in New Zealand).
 Both options allow you to compare similar packaged foods.
 Both systems are voluntary – food companies opt in to have their products tested and labelled.

 Health Star Rating